faithfulco/andreashandelwebsite/content/my-projects/IDEMAbook/index.md

 +++
 # Project title.
-title = "Infectious Disease Epidemiology - A modern systems approach"
+title = "Infectious Disease Epidemiology - a Model-based Approach"

 # Date this page was created.
 date = 2018-07-15